dlab-berkeley/GitHub-Fundamentals/README.md

 # D-Lab GitHub Fundamentals Workshop

-This repository contains the materials for D-Lab [WorkshopName] workshop.
+This repository contains the materials for D-Lab GitHub Fundamentals workshop.

 ### Prerequisites
 No prior experience in either Git or GitHub is necessary.